cdktf/cdktf-provider-cloudflare/docs/dataCloudflareZones.java.md

 - *Type:* java.lang.String

-An account ID.
+Filter by an account ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/data-sources/zones#id DataCloudflareZones#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/data-sources/zones#id DataCloudflareZones#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.